The average salary for an Investigative Reporter is $63,513.

+Investigative reporters analyze problems or questions that need to be further researched, such as crimes or potential crimes, and the results are then reported to the public.
 Investigative reporters often work for TV news stations, newspapers, or other publications; some may have fixed positions, while others work freelance.
 This job can be difficult, as work sometimes leads to dead ends or may take a lot of time to find a sufficient explanation and answer.
 Strong communication skills are impor…Read more

 Investigative Reporter Job Listings

 Skills in Online Research are correlated to pay that is above average.
 Skills that pay less than market rate include Technical Writing, Data Analysis, Oral / Verbal Communication and Research Analysis.

 An early career Investigative Reporter with 1-4 years of experience earns an average total compensation (includes tips, bonus, and overtime pay) of $40,975 based on 30 salaries.
 A mid-career Investigative Reporter with 5-9 years of experience earns an average total compensation of $66,083 based on 24 salaries.
 An experienced Investigative Reporter with 10-19 years of experience earns an average total compensation of $70,632 based on 26 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $95,000.

 Learn more about cost of living by city.

 Employees with Investigative Reporter in their job title in Atlanta, Georgia earn an average of 49.6% more than the national average.
 These job titles also find higher than average salaries in New York, New York (47.0% more) and Washington, District of Columbia (18.1% more).
 The lowest salaries can be found in Kansas City, Missouri (3.9% less).